ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 The **common code** is contained in three files:

  * `tools/project.py` contains the command-line interface and handles the differences between Mbed OS 2 tests and Mbed OS 5 projects.
- * `tools/export/__init__.py` contains a high-level API for use by the Arm Mbed Online Compiler and Mbed CLI.
-Responsible for doing boilerplate-like things, such as scanning for resources.
+ * `tools/export/__init__.py` contains an API used by the Arm Mbed Online Compiler and `project.py`.
+This file is responsible for boilerplate actions that every exporter must do, such as scanning for resources or collecting toolchain flags.
  * `tools/export/exporters.py` contains the base class for all plugins.
 It offers useful exporter-specific actions.

 An **IDE or toolchain specific plugin** is a Python class that inherits from the `Exporter` class and is listed in the `tools/export/__init__.py` exporter map.